rotki/docs/usage-guides/calendar.md

 1. Click the `Cog button` on the calendar page.
    ![Click cog button](/images/connect_google_calendar_1.png)

 2. Click the `Connect to Google Calendar` button.
 It will open a page in your browser to continue the Google authentication.
+In Linux for the electron app, this will open a clean rotki browser window.
+This is due to known limitations in Linux at the moment.
+If you need to use passkeys, or already connected google accounts in your default browser copy paste the URL to it.
+The URL is`https://rotki.com/oauth/google?mode=app`.

 3. Click `Continue with Google` and choose your Gmail account to continue.
    ![Continue with google](/images/connect_google_calendar_2.png)